PlatformLab/grpc_homa/README.md

 This project adds Homa support to gRPC, so that gRPC applications can use Homa instead of TCP for transport.

-- This project is still in a relatively early stage of development, but C++ support is functional as of November 2021.
-Next up is Java support.

-- Please contact me if you have any problems; I'm happy to provide advice and support.
+- This project is no longer under active development.
+At the time development was suspended (late 2023) C++ support was functional and Java support was partially implemented.
+I can't promise support for the existing code, but if you wish to continue development of this I may be able to provide some advice.

 - The head is currently based on gRPC v.
 1.57.0 (and there is a branch named grpc-1.57.0 that will track this version of gRPC).
 There are